-Records of the state archivist, secretary of state and Judicial Branch are subject to different fee schedules.
+Records of the state archivist, secretary of state and judicial branch are subject to different fee schedules.

 TIME FOR PRODUCTION: Records "not readily available" must be provided within three working days, unless the custodian in writing declares there are "extenuating circumstances," such as the number of documents required.
-This extends access time to seven days.
+A period of extension for extenuating circumstances "shall not exceed seven working days."
 If a person opts not to request a record in person and instead requests that the record be sent by the custodian, the custodian may charge the costs associated with records transmission, except that there shall be no transmission charges to transmit a record via electronic mail.

 DELIBERATIVE PROCESS: Under deliberative process, the normal disclosure of information can be denied if "material is so candid or personal that public disclosure is likely to stifle honest and frank discussion within the government."
 A records custodian asserting this privilege must produce an affidavit so declaring.
 In cases where a member of the public believes the privilege has been misapplied, the custodian of the record must apply to district court for permission to restrict disclosure.
-Only if the court determines that the need for confidentiality outweighs the public interest in disclosure will such an order be enforced.
+Only if the court determines that the need for confidentiality outweighs the public interest in disclosure will the decision not to disclose be enforced.
 Records discussed in public meetings cannot be protected under the deliberative process exemption.